 Contact with other individuals

 APRA - Charles Littrell.
 On 4 March 2014 the Team Research Leader met the Mr Charles Littrell of APRA to discuss the CIFR target research areas.
 The discussion ranged over a number of topics related to the same and the attitude APRA may take to any proposals.
 The discussion also canvassed the need to design appropriate quantitative methodologies and data bases for any empirical assessments.
-A follow up meeting between Charles Littrell and the two of the team in July 2014.
+A follow up meeting between Charles Littrell and the two of the team took place in July 2014.

 Capability Paragraph (detail the relevant capabilities of the team in up to 150 words):